Adopted June 1997, Revised May 2003, May 2012, May 2014

 Section 1.
 Members

-The AASL Board of Directors shall be composed of the president, president-elect, treasurer, past president, regional directors, a representative of each section, the AASL representative to ALA council, and two at-large members and the Executive Director.
+The AASL Board of Directors shall be composed of the president, president-elect, treasurer, past president, regional directors, a representative of each section, the AASL representative to ALA council, one at-large member, the current chair of the AASL Affiliate Assembly (for a one year term), and the Executive Director.
 The Executive Director shall be without vote.

 Section 2.
 Duties